The Energy Regulation and Markets Review: Brazil

 If they are not able to produce or purchase the total amount of power traded or consumed, participants will be exposed to the short-term market, in proportion with the amount not produced or purchased, to cover their original PPAs.
 Financially exposed participants are:

-- obliged to pay the amount equivalent to the difference between the power contracted and the power delivered or consumed (not covered in additional PPAs), multiplied by the price of financial settlement of differences (the PLD), which is defined weekly by the CCEE;8 and
+- obliged to pay the amount equivalent to the difference between the power contracted and the power delivered or consumed (not covered in additional PPAs), multiplied by the price of financial settlement of differences (the PLD), which is defined weekly by the CCEE;7 and

 The operation of the Brazilian interconnected system may cause a dissociation of the participants' contractual commitments from the actual physical delivery of the power traded.
-Power production mainly depends on operational decisions made by the ONS, since a number of power plants are subject to centralised dispatch, which reduces the control that companies have over their own plants' output.
+Power production mainly depends on operational decisions made by the ONS, since several power plants are subject to centralised dispatch, which reduces the control that companies have over their own plants' output.
 A few regulatory mechanisms have been established to mitigate this risk and avoid these participants facing financial exposure for reasons they cannot manage, such as the energy reallocation mechanism that is applicable to hydropower plants.

 iii Contracts for sale of energy

-Within the regulated market, as a result of the auction process, long-term PPAs are executed between the generation companies that have won the bid and the distribution companies buying at the auction.
+Within the regulated market, because of the auction process, long-term PPAs are executed between the generation companies that have won the bid and the distribution companies buying at the auction.
 Similarly, in backup energy auctions, a backup energy agreement is executed between the sellers and the CCEE, as the representative of all consumers.
 All contractual conditions – including supply period, rates (set by the low-bid award criteria) and amounts – are defined within the bid process and are not subject to negotiation.

-The contracts' effective terms depend on each type of auction and power source, and may vary from 15 years to 35 years for new-project auctions, from one year to 15 years for existing-project auctions, and for up to 35 years for backup energy auctions.
+The contracts' effective terms depend on each type of auction and power source and may vary from 15 years to 35 years for new-project auctions, from one year to 15 years for existing-project auctions, and for up to 35 years for backup energy auctions.
 The PPAs may be executed under one of two modes: quantity or availability.
 Under quantity contracts, sellers assume hydrological risks (variations between the amounts contracted and effectively produced) and deliver the power sold at the submarket where the plant is located.
-Under availability contracts, buyers assume the risks deriving from the plant's unavailability resulting in production that is lower than the amount contracted.12
+Under availability contracts, buyers assume the risks deriving from the plant's unavailability resulting in production that is lower than the amount contracted.11

+It has become increasingly common to have long-term PPAs in the free market that make the construction of new plants financially feasible.
+There is even a specific practice allowing a producer who is also the consumer to receive exemption of certain sectorial charges (self generation).
 Within the free market, participants execute PPAs in which they freely establish the conditions, supply period (short, medium or long term), price and amounts, provided that the contractual terms comply with the sector's rules and regulations, particularly the CCEE's trading rules and procedures.

 iv Market developments